HandBrake/HandBrake-docs/source/docs/en/latest/introduction/about.markdown

 ## What HandBrake is

-HandBrake is an open-source video transcoder available for Linux, Mac, and Windows, licensed under the GNU General Public License (GPL) Version 2 (TODO: license link).
+HandBrake is an open-source video transcoder available for Linux, Mac, and Windows.

 Everyone can use HandBrake to make videos *for free*.